kei070/Python_Avalanche_Library/README.md

 to install the package.
 This is necessary for the other scripts to be functioning.
 Before installing the package, the paths of to the data and scripts must be set in `Ava_Functions/ava_functions/Lists_and_Directories/Paths.py`.
 The introductory comment in this file gives some information about the general directory structure expected by the other scripts.

+To build the SNOWPACK model in a container the following instructions were used: https://research-software.uit.no/blog/2023-building-snowpack/

 Some packages and their versions used: <br>
 `scikit-learn 1.5.1` <br>
 `imbalanced-learn 0.12.3` <br>